zabbix-tools/zabbix-module-python/README.md

 This project is immature and pre-release.

-* Configure module sources with the location of Zabbix sources and the desired target Python version:
+* Configure module sources with the desired Python version, the location of Zabbix sources and the install location of the Zabbix configuration directory

   ```
-  $ PYTHON_VERSION=3.4 ./configure --with-zabbix=/usr/src/zabbix-3.2.0
+  $ PYTHON_VERSION=3 ./configure \
+                        --libdir=/usr/lib/zabbix/modules \
+                        --with-zabbix=/usr/src/zabbix-3.2.0 \
+                        --with-zabbix-conf=/etc/zabbix
   ```

 * Compile the module binary